htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 In addition, the tools to request and manage COD claims require that the user issuing the commands be authenticated.
-Use one of the strong authentication methods described in the :doc:`/admin-manual/security` section on HTCondor's Security Model.
+Use one of the strong authentication methods described in the :ref:`admin-manual/security:htcondor's security model` section.
 If one of these methods cannot be used, then file system authentication may be used when directly logging in to that machine (to be claimed) and issuing the command locally.